Francis Molo: 2021

 On 16 March, Molo signed with the St. George Illawarra Dragons on a three-year deal commencing from the 2022 NRL season.

 2022

 During the Anzac Day Cup which happens every year on Anzac Day.
 With the rivalry of the St. George Illawarra Dragons and the Sydney Roosters.
 Molo scored his first try for the Red V in the 11th Minute with the Saints winning 14-12 for the First time since 2018.

 Molo played a total of 21 games for the club in the 2022 NRL season which saw them finish 10th on the table and miss the finals.

 2023

 On 23 February, Molo pleaded guilty to a domestic violence charge.
-He did not appear in Port Kembla court on the 22 February where he pleaded guilty to one count of stalk/intimidate with intent to cause fear of physical harm.
-St. George Illawarra released a statement claiming the plea related to an incident at Molo's home on December 17 2022.
+He did not appear in Port Kembla court on 22 February where he pleaded guilty to one count of stalk/intimidate with intent to cause fear of physical harm.
+St. George Illawarra released a statement claiming the plea related to an incident at Molo's home on 17 December 2022.

+Molo would play a total of 18 games for St. George Illawarra in the 2023 NRL season as they finished 16th on the table.

+2024

+Molo played 23 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+On 22 January, it was announced that Molo had been granted mental health leave from the Dragons.
+Molo had not returned to training as it had been divulged that he had a disagreement with a member of the Dragons coaching staff.
+On 18 March, the Dragons and Molo had officially parted ways with the club releasing him from the remainder of his contract.
+Molo later signed a deal to join on with the Dolphins.
+The Dragons would not officially release Molo until he had paid the club back a settlement for leaving in the middle of his contract.
+On 27 March, the Dolphins officially announced that they had signed Molo for the rest of 2025 and the 2026 season.